rostok2112/CryptoPie/README.md

                               Specify length of random key
       key format:
         interval_to_encrypt1:interval1_key1,interval1_key2,interval1_key3,...;interval_to_encrypt2:interval2_key1,interval2_key2,interval2_key3,...;... interval_to_encrypt1 - in format a-z, A-Z; 0 <=interval_key <= length of interval
         Sequence of pairs of intervals to encrypt and sequence of keys for encryption.
 The length of keys sequence must be greater than 3 or equal to count + 1 of characters if count is lesser than 3.
-It is best if the length of the keys sequence is equal to the count of characters of the input text
+It is best if the length of the keys sequence is equal to the count of characters of the input text s-des-block
+    rsa
 options:
         -h, --help            show help message
 ```